ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/delegates.md

 ```
 </request-example>

-## Retrieve the total count of delegates
+## Retrieve the Total Count of Delegates

 ### Endpoint